1

 How much do human factor jobs pay per year?

-As of Jul 8, 2026, the average yearly pay for human factor in the United States is $44,245.00, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average yearly pay for human factor in the United States is $44,245.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $37,500.00 and $48,000.00 per year, depending on experience, location, and employer.

-What is a job in human factors?
+What is a human factor?

-What are the key skills and qualifications needed to thrive as a Human Factors Engineer, and why are they important?
+What are the key skills and qualifications needed to thrive as a human factors engineer, and why are they important?

 To thrive as a Human Factors Engineer, you need expertise in human-computer interaction, ergonomics, user research, and a degree in fields such as psychology, engineering, or human factors.
 Familiarity with usability testing tools, statistical analysis software, and experience with prototyping or CAD systems is often required.
 Strong analytical thinking, effective communication, and collaboration skills help professionals understand user needs and work with cross-functional teams.
 These skills are critical for designing user-friendly products and systems that improve safety, efficiency, and overall user experience.